outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - the data set involves interactive data point sources
       - other useful structures dont apply, such as 'alternate causes'
         - the reason an outlier may have differences in 'health' may not be bc of 'differences from average' but another cause like 'randomness' or 'interactivity between similar data points' (meaning interactions with similar data point sources is an alternate cause of health differences)
-    - so applying useful structures:
+    - so applying known general useful structures:
       - alternate causes
+      - abstraction
       - assumptions
       - core structures like 'average' & 'difference'
     - to a problem structure & input (data set) creates relevant structures to the 'find a prediction function' problem, like: